r-ellis-porter/belly-button-challenge/README.md

 ### Files Structure

 - `index.html`: HTML file containing the structure of the dashboard.
-- `app.js`: JavaScript file containing the logic for reading data, creating visualizations, and handling user interactions.
-- `bonus.js`: JavaScript file containing the logic for the optional gauge chart.
 - `/static`: Directory containing static files such as CSS and JavaScript.
   - `/js`: Directory containing JavaScript files.
+    - `app.js`: JavaScript file containing the logic for reading data, creating visualizations, and handling user interactions.

 ### Dependencies